 Secrets To Treating Martial Arts Injuries

+Lacerations need immediate attention in order to stop any bleeding and assess the level of severity.
+A common laceration is the result of the nail plate impacting the distal tuft of the digit.
+Another laceration is the result of the nail plate being forcibly lifted off the nail bed.
 Both of these lacerations commonly occur when athletes kick the sparring bag or while they are sparring.
 While these lacerations usually do not result in any permanent disability, both these injuries are very painful and require podiatric intervention to excise the damaged nail plate.
 The athlete must also learn to dress the involved toe and apply protective padding to the toe to promote both healing and the ability to resume martial arts activities.